Krishprajapati15/arogyadarpan/README.md

 ### 🌍 Global Connectivity
 Whether you're in a metro city or remote village, ArogyaDarpan lets you connect with world-class doctors instantly, no boundaries attached.

 ---

-## 📌 Project Status

-🚧 **Currently Under Construction**
-We're working hard to bring this vision to life.
-Stay tuned for updates, or feel free to contribute!

----